When can I start applying for college?

 Save it or buy items you need.
 Don’t just spend money because you have it.

-When you’re spending more money than you bring in each month, you’re living beyond your means.
+When you are spending more money than you bring in each month, you are living beyond your means.

 Sign up for a free iGrad account at inspiredoutreach.igrad.com.
 Complete your Financial Wellness Checkup, which will help iGrad make personalized recommendations for content, tools and courses so you can get started.